aws-samples/serverless-patterns/apigw-vpclink-pvtnlb-fargate-cdk-python/README.md

-# API Gateway to Fargate Cluster through VPC Link and Network load balancer\
+# Amazon API Gateway to AWS Fargate via VPC Link and Network load balancer

 This pattern helps connect a public API Gateway endpoint to a private Network Load Balancer alongside an ECS Fargate cluster.
 It keeps the private subnet resources safe from exposure and only allows access through a VPC Link, ensuring security.
 The pattern will create API Gateway, VPC Link, private Network load balancer, VPC along with a private subnet and a ECS fargate cluster.